-Among the expat types Gilliam identifies are the clusterer; the counter-culturist; the expert; the paradise quester; the adventurer; the homer; the grouch; the not-an-expat expat; the fugitive; the give-backer; the assimilator; the conspiracy buster; looking for love; and the Interneter.
+Among the expat types Gilliam identifies are the clusterer; the counter-culturist; the expat expert; the paradise quester; the adventurer; the homer; the grouch; the I’m-not-an-expat expat; the fugitive; the give-backer; the assimilator; the Interneter; the conspiracy buster and looking for love.

 Although he makes no claim to scientific accuracy, Gilliam says his research represents overwhelming anecdotal evidence and a lifetime of keen observation.

 “Obviously, there’s some overlap in my categories and all expats, myself included, tend to move in and out of the categories as circumstances dictate,” he says.
 “We all get grouchy when we deal with foreign bureaucracy, for example, and many expats are looking for love from time to time.”

 One category that has been particularly fascinating to Gilliam lately is the Interneter.
 “This category didn’t exist 15 or 20 years ago, obviously, and it overlaps other categories like the expert and clusterer,” he says.
 “What amazes me are the number of expats who spend literally hours a day on their phones and in front of computer monitors, skipping from website to website, many of them virtually living on forums and website comment sections.
 It’s a way to escape the real expat experience and is, at the same time, kind of a digital lonely hearts club.”